Cultural or Scientific Collector's Permit

 Lansing, MI 48909-7946

-Whether you use the form and mail the application to us or apply online, you may check the status of your submitted application using the link below.
+Whether you use the paper form and mail the application or apply online, you may check the status of your submitted application using the link below.
 Allow one to two days of special processing time before checking on the status of your application submitted online.

 Permits are issued by calendar year and expire on December 31.
-All permit holders are required to provide an annual year end report of the activities conducted and specimens collected under their scientific collector's permit.
+All permit holders are required to provide an annual yearend report of the activities conducted and specimens collected under their scientific collector's permit.
+This report is required even it no collection or field activities occurred during the permit year.
 To provide your annual report, print the form below and mail it to address listed on the form.

 Recognized Michigan Species and their Health Status